In just 11 years you ask? This doesn’t sound too impressive, I get it, but in a way it was a great lesson for me…. And a great achievement.

 1. You are responsible for the creations and experiences in your life

-This can be a particular bitter pill to swallow, and I can already hear the retorts in the back saying yes but what about x who had that terrible thing y happen etc etc. Without going into the extremes of scenarios as a way to bypass and reject this concept of radical responsibility, let yourself absorb this notion, even if just for a minute.
+This can be a particularly bitter pill to swallow, and I can already hear the retorts in the back saying yes but what about x who had that terrible thing y happen etc etc. Without going into the extremes of scenarios as a way to bypass and reject this concept of radical responsibility, let yourself absorb this notion, even if just for a minute.

-I had to get really honest with myself and ask the questions: Where in my psyche was I totally reveling in this experience of being single?
+I had to get really honest with myself and ask the questions: Where in my psyche was I totally revelling in this experience of being single?
 Where was I 100% on-board with feeling rejected, feeling abandoned?
 Which part of me was loving, and I mean LOVING the intensity of the drama that was created with another saucy encounter or another “woe-is-me can you believe he did that" sensational story.

 When I allowed myself to get up-close-and-intimate with myself in this way… where I could honestly own my created experiences because of the sensational emotional paybacks that I was getting….
 No matter how distorted….
 Then I could start bringing some radical conscious choice into my reality.